TheColorPlum/IBOB/docs/deployment.md

 Constants for the database:

 - `CLEARDB_DATABASE_URL`: In production, the user-servers use ClearDB as the host for the MySQL database.
 This is the URL of the ClearDB database to connect to.
+- `BSID`: The Blockstack ID of the user who owns this user-server.

 Misc: